Civil Unions and Same-Sex Marriages in the Chicago area

 Family Law Attorneys

-For eternity, same sex partners were denied the right to form legal bonds that their heterosexual neighbors had always enjoyed.
+For eternity, same-sex partners were denied the right to form legal bonds that their heterosexual neighbors had always enjoyed.
 Millions of citizens had a significant other that they loved dearly, but they were prevented from choosing marriage or a civil union and the benefits that they entail.
 Fortunately, if you find yourself in this situation, you now have options at your disposal, thanks to the hard work of many and the United States Supreme Court.
-Civil unions and marriage give a couple access to legal benefits that aren’t available to singles, so let’s take a look at how marriage or civil union can affect the legal and financial aspects of your lives.
+Civil unions and marriage give couples access to legal benefits that aren’t available to singles, so let’s take a look at how marriage or civil union can affect the legal and financial aspects of your lives.